ospfranco/sol/README.md

   <a align="center" href="https://www.producthunt.com/posts/sol-2?utm_source=badge-top-post-badge&utm_medium=badge&utm_souce=badge-sol&#0045;2" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/top-post-badge.svg?post_id=336659&theme=dark&period=daily" alt="Sol - Open&#0032;source&#0032;macOS&#0032;command&#0032;palette | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>
 </div>

-Sol is a launcher, focused on ease of use and speed.
+Sol is an app launcher, focused on ease of use and speed.

+It is aimed to be a replacement for Alfred, Spotlight and Raycast without the need to configure or deal with cumbersome UIs.
+It's written on React Native which means it is easy to develop new functionality (uses Typescript), but also leverages full access to the native APIs.

+If you want a feature you will have to build it yourself or consider [sponsoring](https://github.com/sponsors/ospfranco) me to put some time to develop it for you.

 [Visit official site](https://solapp.io)